mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Centralization is not a binary condition; it is a continuum, whereby a function might be vulnerable to it to various degrees.
 Likewise, a function might be vulnerable to more centralization by more than one avenue.

-## Assessing Centralization {#why}
+## Why We Want to Avoid Centralization {#why}

-By default, Internet protocol designers will avoid an obviously centralized design because the Internet's very nature is incompatible with it.
+The Internet community -- and especially Internet-related standards bodies -- have a strong motivation to avoid centralized designs, because the Internet's very nature is incompatible with it.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 These networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".

-However, as discussed below in {{necessary}}, not all centralization is avoidable, and in some cases, it is even desirable.
-With that in mind, centralization on the Internet is most concerning when it is not broadly held to be necessary, when it has no checks, balances, or other mechanisms of accountability, when it selects "favorites" which are difficult (or impossible) to displace, and when it threatens to diminish the success factors that enable the Internet to thrive -- scalability to meet the demands of new users, adaptability to encompass new applications, flexibility to enable deployment of new technologies, and resilience to shocks and changes {{SUCCESS}}.

-Most often, unacceptable centralization is indicated when a proposal has one or more of the following damaging effects (or the potential for them):
+Centralization can have some or all of the following damaging effects (or the potential for them):

 * _Power Imbalance_: When a third party has unavoidable access to communications, the informational and positional advantages gained allow observation of behavior (the "panopticon effect") and shaping or even denial of behavior (the "chokepoint effect") {{INTERMEDIARY-INFLUENCE}} -- capabilities that those parties (or the states that have authority over them) can use for coercive ends {{INTERDEPENDENCE}} or even to disrupt society itself.
 Just as good governance of states requires separation of powers {{FEDERALIST-51}}, so too does good governance of the Internet require that power not be consolidated in one place without appropriate checks and balances.